-(A) If you and we enter into a Transaction that is cleared through a clearinghouse or executed through a trading platform that prescribes the terms of the Transaction, the Transaction will have the terms specified by the applicable clearinghouse or trading platform and, subject to the rules of the clearinghouse or trading platform, any additional terms that you and we expressly agree upon in connection with the Transaction.
+(A) If you and we enter into a Transaction that is cleared through a clearing organization or clearing agency or executed through an execution facility that prescribes the terms of the Transaction, the Transaction will have the terms specified by the applicable clearing organization or clearing agency or execution facility and, subject to the rules of the clearing organization or clearing agency or execution facility, any additional terms that you and we expressly agree upon in connection with the Transaction.

 (B) If you and we enter into a Transaction for “give-up” to a third party, the terms of the Transaction will be subject to the terms of any agreement with that third party.